paymoapp/api/sections/users_tasks.md

 }
 ```

-You can also [include related content](includes.md) when listing user-task assignments.
+You can also [include related content](includes.md) when listing task assignments.

 <a name="get"></a>
-## Getting a user-task assignment
+## Getting a task assignment

-To get the user-task assignment info, make a GET request to:
+To get the task assignment info, make a GET request to:

 * `/api/userstasks/[ASSIGNMENT_ID]`